uiceds/syllabus/manuscript.md

 #### Module 3 Overview
 This course makes extensive use of the Python programming language.
 By brushing up on our Python skills now, we will make the rest of the course easier.

-#### Module 3 Objectives
+#### Module 3 Learning Objectives

-Students will refresh their skills in basic Python programming.
+By the end of this module, you should be able to:

+* Express abstract concepts using Python syntax
+* Solve mathematical problems using Python

 #### Module 3 Readings and Lectures

 * Complete the tutorials at https://learnpython.org, including those under 'Learn the Basics', 'Data Science Tutorials', and 'Advanced Tutorials'.
+These readings may not include all the information you need to complete the homework, which will allow you to practice researching concepts on the internet.